motorina0/cashu-js-wallet/README.md

 ### 7. Mint (Alice)
   - checks if the redeem data is valid (it was signed by the `Mint`)
+  - if true, it releases the funds to `Carol`

 ```
     Y = hashToCurve(secretMessage)